tc39/proposal-weakrefs/specs/weakrefs.md

 # NOT CURRENT.
 PLEASE SEE PRESENTATION

 While much of this document is still relevant, the spec and background information _documents_ are still being revised.
-For information on the current proposal, please see the (current slides)[https://github.com/tc39/proposal-weakrefs/blob/master/specs/Weak%20References%20for%20EcmaScript.pdf].
+For information on the current proposal, please see the [current slides](https://github.com/tc39/proposal-weakrefs/blob/master/specs/Weak%20References%20for%20EcmaScript.pdf).
 They are up to date.

 # Background